awslabs/graphstorm/docs/source/gs-processing/developer/input-configuration.rst

         column is assumed to be an array of floats.
 -  ``bucket-numerical``

-   -  Transforms a numerical column with bucket normalization using a missing data imputer and an optional normalizer.
+   -  Transforms a numerical column to a one-hot or multi-hot bucket representation, using bucketization.
+       Also supports optional missing value imputation through the `imputer` kwarg.```
    -  ``kwargs``:

       - ``imputer`` (String, optional): A method to fill in missing values in the data.